GoogleChrome/ip-protection/Masked-Domain-List.md

 permuto.com                                      | Buysight                                                       | Not Impacted By Script Blocking
 pulsemgr.com                                     | Buysight                                                       | Not Impacted By Script Blocking
 buzzoola.com                                     | Buzzoola                                                       | Not Impacted By Script Blocking
-cdn.web.moontontech.com                          | Bytedance                                                      | Entire Domain Blocked
+vcmdiawe.com                                     | ByBorg                                                         | Not Impacted By Script Blocking
 lf-tt4b.tiktokcdn.com                            | Bytedance                                                      | Some URLs are Blocked
 lf16-tiktok-web.tiktokcdn-us.com                 | Bytedance                                                      | Some URLs are Blocked
 pangle-ads.com                                   | Bytedance                                                      | Not Impacted By Script Blocking